lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 ### Differencing too often (= infinite lag order)

-+ The effect on a time series that is differenced too often (differeced more times than its actual order of integration) -> result in a model with infinite lag order -> why it's bad?
-Hard to forecast with it
++ The effect on a time series that is differenced too often (differenced more times than its actual order of integration) -> result in a model with infinite lag order -> too many model coefficients –> bad model fit (too complex, we prefer simple models)
++
 + **How to proof**?
 We state that if $x_t$ is stationary then $\Delta x_t$ will have infinite lag order this implies that if $\Delta x_t$ have finite lag order, that mean we just differenced enough from a unit root process, $x_t$ -> we proof this implication
+  + we proof that, if $\Delta x_t$ has finite lag order, the coefficients of $x_t$ sum up to one –> the process has a unit root = is a non-stationary random walk
   + **Start by assuming that $\Delta x_t$ has finite lag order: $\Delta x_t = \beta_0 + \sum_{i=1}^{p-1} \beta_i x_{t-i}$**  expand it -> $x_t = \beta_0 + x_{t-1} + \sum_{i=1}^{p-1} \beta_i x_{t-i} - \sum_{i=2}^p \beta_{i-1} x_{t-i}$ -> rearranging the term with $\alpha$s to show that all coefficients of $x_{t-i}$ sum up to 1, this show that $x_t$ is a unit root process!
   + use $\Delta x_t = \beta_0 + \beta_1 \Delta x_{t-1} + \beta_2 \Delta x_{t-2}$ to deduce the expansion from the initial assumption!

 ### Determining the lag order p

+- **intuition:** Why do we

 + 3 ways to determine the lag order p: rule of thumb, partial autocorrelatin and information criteria